 We’re now well into the busiest time of the retail year.
 Given the current ultra-competitive market 2019 peak Christmas season promises to be make or break for many retailers.

-The key reason for this is that ecommerce has radically changed the relationship between consumers and retailers.
+The key reason for this is that ecommerce has radically changed the relationship between consumers and retailers partly thanks to personalization.
 Customers have an unrivalled choice of the products they buy, and where they purchase them, but limited time and normally fixed budgets.
 While they may visit an ecommerce website, just 2.86% convert according to industry research.
 Essentially nearly 97% leave empty-handed, meaning the majority of a retailer’s investment in search and online advertising to attract them has been wasted.

 1 What retail customers want

 What are they looking for and how can online retailers provide it?
 There are three key needs, beside the basic factors of offering the right products at the right price:

 They want a great experience on whatever device they use (mobile or desktop), meaning your digital UX has to be intuitive, appealing and seamless.

 They want brands to understand their needs.
 They don’t want to be targeted with offers or products that don’t appeal to them.

 They want retailers to respect their time.
 They don’t want to have to search through your website to find what they are looking for – they will simply give up and go elsewhere.

 2 Putting personalization at the heart of Peak